AsePlayer/Principles-of-Compiler-Design/README.md

 # README - C- Compiler

 ## Overview
 This compiler processes a subset of C-like code with support for basic arithmetic, logical operations, variable declarations, arrays, and control flow statements (`if`, `else`).
 It compiles code into a sequence of intermediate steps, performing syntax analysis, lexical analysis, and symbol table management.
+The final result is runnable MIPS assembly code.

 ## Example C- Code
 ```c